 Homemade Mini Donuts

 1 package active dry yeast; instant if you’re in a rush (2 tsp.)

 3 1/4 cups all-purpose flour, plus additional for sprinkling and rolling out dough (use half whole-wheat if you like)

 1 cup milk, at room temperature

 1 tsp. salt

-Heat about 2” of oil in a deep, heavy saucepan until it’s hot but not smoking.
-You’ll know when it’s hot enough by dipping in a piece of bread or a bit of dough – it should start sizzling right away.
-If the oil is too cool, they will take too long to cook and will absorb too much oil, making them heavy.
+Heat about 2″ of oil in a deep, heavy saucepan until it’s hot but not smoking.
+You’ll know when it’s hot enough by dipping in a piece of bread or a bit of dough — it should start sizzling right away.
+If the oil is too cool, the doughnuts will take too long to cook and will absorb too much oil, making them heavy.

 Cook doughnuts 2 at a time, turning occasionally with tongs or a slotted spoon, until puffed and golden brown, about 2 minutes per batch.
 Transfer to paper towels to drain, then toss in cinnamon-sugar while still warm.More On